 The oxygen you inhale passes through your lungs and into your bloodstream.
 The oxygen level in your blood is the amount of oxygen present in it.
-Low blood oxygen levels can cause major difficulties since your body requires a specific quantity of oxygen to function properly.
+Low blood oxygen levels can cause major difficulties since your body requires a specific quantity of oxygen to function properly. so, it was a basic introduction of How To Increase Blood Oxygen Level now let’s see what does blood oxygen level mean.

 What Does Blood Oxygen Level Mean?